MayuDPatil/90DaysOfDevOps/2026/day-02/linux-architecture-notes.md

+you will create a short note that explains:

 The core components of Linux (kernel, user space, init/systemd) How processes are created and managed
 What systemd does and why it matters